teampanicbear/valentin-cheval/src/content/post/gotymebank/index.md

 Fractional shares are shares of equity that is less than one full share.

-For GoTyme, we started with US Stocks but the feature was supposed to be scalable into different products ( phillipino stocks, crypto etc. )
+For GoTyme, we started with US Stocks but the feature was supposed to be scalable into different products ( filipino stocks, crypto etc. )

 ## Where we started